-Letting the camera make the necessary adjustments when it pleases is not a good method to make panoramas, I recommend leaving everything under your control , the focus, shutter speed, exposure … I’ll explain why:
+Letting the camera make the necessary adjustments when it pleases is not an excellent method to make panoramas; I recommend leaving everything under your control, the focus, shutter speed, exposure.
+I’ll explain why:

 Turn off autofocus

-It is very important that once you identify the area on which you are going to focus, you lock the focus during all the following photos, because if you do not, the camera will focus every time you press the shutter (if you have the focus dissociated from the button not shooting, obviously) being able to create a different depth of field in each shot.
+It is imperative that once you identify the area on which you are going to focus, you lock the focus during all the following photos.
+Because if you do not, the camera will focus every time you press the shutter (if you have the focus dissociated from the button not shooting, obviously), create a different depth of field in each shot.

-If the most important element appears throughout the panorama, then you can focus on each shot using decoupled focus so as not to alter the metering.
+If the most critical element appears throughout the panorama, you can focus on each shot using decoupled focus to not alter the metering.

 Same focal length

-Obviously using the same focal length for all the shots is essential, otherwise the stitching of the images on the computer will be impossible to do.
+Using the same focal length for all the shots is essential; otherwise, the computer images’ stitching will be impossible to do.

 Shooting with focal lengths that are too low, such as 28mm, can cause line deformities to occur.
 It is recommended to use focal lengths from 35-40mm.

-If you use a polarizing filter, you run the risk that it will act differently in each shot, since you change the angle of the camera when you turn it.
+If you use a polarizing filter, you run the risk that it will act differently in each shot since you change the camera angle when you turn it.

-This type of filters will make the sky different in each shot, saturating more or less according to its position.
+This type of filter will make the sky different in each shot, saturating more or less according to its position.

 Depending on the number of captures that make up the panorama, you will get one size or another.
-Assuming that we will shoot with the camera vertically, the final and recommended sizes are:
+Assuming that we will shoot with the camera vertically, the final and recommended dimensions are:

-- With 2 vertical shots, you will get a panorama in a square format.
+- With two vertical shots, you will get a panorama in a square format.

-- 3 photos will give a panorama similar in size to a normal horizontal photo .
+- Three photos will give a panorama similar in size to a standard horizontal image.

-- 4 vertical photographs is the recommended size , both for printing in frames or for publishing, they look really good.
+- Four vertical photographs are the recommended size for printing in frames or publishing; they look outstanding.

-- With 5 shots you will have a fairly large panorama, it works very well for landscape although its size can be exaggerated.
+- You will have a reasonably large panorama; it works very well for landscape, although its length can be exaggerated.

-- 6 shots is the recommended maximum size , as items will appear far apart.
+- Six images are the recommended maximum size, as items will appear far apart.

 Where to cut a panorama?

-Once we have understood that the horizon must be in the same place in all the photos so as not to cut the images when joining them, let’s see which areas are recommended to cut the frame and thus facilitate the fusion of images .
+Once we have understood that the horizon must be in the same place in all the photos to cut the images when joining them, let’s see which areas are recommended to cut the frame and thus facilitate the fusion of images.

-- You should not overlap the shots too much, but do not leave little margin of overlap to the program, since it may miss pixels to do the fusion.
-I usually leave half a third of the grid for the program to blend the images.
+- You should not overlap the shots too much, but do not leave little margin of overlap to the program since it may miss pixels to do the fusion.
+I usually go half a third of the grid for the program to blend the images.

 - Try not to cut the photo by straight lines or people.

-- Do not include moving elements in the frame, it is normal that they appear cut off or as ghosts.
+- Do not include moving elements in the frame; it is expected that they appear cut off or as ghosts.

-- Be careful with the trunk of the trees or the peaks of the mountains, it is better not to cut on these areas to avoid overlapping errors.
+- Be careful with the trunk of the trees or the mountains’ peaks; it is better not to cut on these areas to avoid overlapping errors.

-- You can help the Live View mode and the grid to choose where to cut each photograph and choose the exact cutting point with more accuracy.
+- You can help the Live View mode and the grid to choose where to cut each photograph and determine the exact cutting point with more accuracy.

-This guide is aimed at people who want to go further in their panoramic photographs .
-If you just want to enjoy taking these types of photos, read the article and stay with the recommendations that fit your level.
+This guide is aimed at people who want to go further in their panoramic photographs.
+If you’re going to enjoy taking these types of photos, read the article and stay with the recommendations that fit your level.

-You don’t have to spend money on material to take good photos, if you pay attention to the most important factors above you will get very good results.
+You don’t have to spend money on the material to take good photos; if you pay attention to the most critical factors above, you will get perfect results.

-The best thing is that you experiment, see for yourself how the optical center affects the image, learn to locate it, pan with the camera horizontally and vertically to understand in which situations one position or another is better, in short, enjoy taking photos , learn and do not complicate your life.
+The best thing is that you experiment, see for yourself how the optical center affects the image, learn to locate it.
+Pan with the camera horizontally and vertically to understand how situations one position or another is better.
+In short, enjoy taking photos, learn, and do not complicate your life.